Watch: Learn About Home Care Services

 - Transportation for routine needs

-- Medication reminders if permitted in your care plan
+- Medication reminders when allowed in the care plan

 When personal care becomes essential

-Atomic answer block: Personal care becomes essential when a person needs hands-on help with hygiene, dressing, toileting, transfers, or walking safely.
+Personal care becomes necessary when someone needs hands-on assistance with hygiene, dressing, toileting, transfers, or safe walking.

 - Bathing or shower assistance